On the modulus of solutions of a first order differential equation: Abstract

-In particular, the estimate in $(\dag)$ together with the Wiman--Valiron theory implies that the hyper-order $\varsigma(f)$ of $f(z)$ is equal to $n$, which provides partial answers to Br\"{u}ck's conjecture in uniqueness theory of meromorphic functions and also a problem on a second order algebraic differential equation of Hayman.
-We also give a lower bound for $|f(z)|$ on other parts of the ray $\Gamma$.
+When $h(z)=e^{z}$, we also give a lower bound for $|f(re^{i\theta})|$ for other values of $r$.
+The estimate in $(\dag)$ yields that the hyper-order $\varsigma(f)$ of $f(z)$ is equal to $n$, giving a partial answer to Br\"{u}ck's conjecture in uniqueness theory of meromorphic functions.
+An extension of the method also yields a complete description on the order of growth of entire solutions of a second order algebraic differential equation of Hayman in the autonomous case.